 Typically viewed as a nuisance in the city, alpine villages view snow as the gift of all gifts from mother nature.
-For the big mountain resorts in the Colorado Rockies, a recent string of storms is literally cash falling from the skies.
-If you count yourself among those wanting to hit the slopes and carve a few black diamonds before the warm weather arrives, there is no better time for a weekend getaway
+For the big mountain resorts in the Colorado Rockies, significant snow storms represent cash falling from the skies.
+If you count yourself among those wanting to hit the slopes and carve a few black diamonds before the warm weather arrives, there is no better time for a weekend getaway.

 Crested Butte

-One of the newest ways to hit the slopes here is via snow cat, large vehicles typically used for snow grooming.
+One of the newer ways to hit the slopes here is via snow cat—large vehicles typically used for snow grooming.
 CS Irwin, a local company, shuttles guests daily to nearby Irwin where groups travel up the mountain in a high-speed Prinoth Bison Cat with a custom cabin—heated, leather seats, etc.—built for skiers.
 Once on the mountain, skiers have the chance to carve out their own path on acres of open terrain.

 While skiing is what people come for and takes up the better part of the day, at night there are plenty of local watering holes to share your wipeouts and glorious runs down the mountain.
 Locals flock to Eldo Bar, at which you can try out some craft brews from Eldo Brewery, and Kochevars, the oldest saloon in town, with dart boards and an old-fashioned coal stove.
 One thing you won’t see around town are chain restaurants and shops, as Crested Butte is listed as a National Historic District.
 Locals have kept a tight grip on expansion.